emurray2/AUv3HelloWorld/README.md

 # AUv3HelloWorld

-A work-in-progress example of how to create an AUv3 with [AudioKit](https://github.com/AudioKit)
+A work-in-progress example of how to create a simple AUv3 with [AudioKit](https://github.com/AudioKit)

 # Notes:
 - This example takes many shortcuts and is not meant to be used in production.
 It's more of a tool to help others learn.